 Forest Business Concentration

-This concentration addresses the growing need of the forest products industry to hire graduates well-versed in traditional forestry and concurrently having strong business, timber procurement, communication, and analytical skills.
+The forest products industry has a growing need for graduates well-versed in traditional forestry and concurrently having strong business, timber procurement, communication, and analytical skills.
+Gain the knowledge and leadership skills you’ll need to succeed in this industry.

 - Students may apply for university, college and departmental scholarships through one application.
 You can find the scholarship application once you logon to myState.
 Under the banner tab, select Financial Aid and Scholarships.
 The application is listed as Submit/Revise General Scholarship Application.